dancab13/columbiadatachallenges/README.md

 As of December 21, 2023, the materials are available for:
 Challenge 1

-All code is my own unless otherwise specified.
+All code is my own unless specified otherwise.